Throughout 2022, one thing has been made clear to anyone observing the U.S. economy: it is not a matter of if there will be a downturn, but when.

 Creating Customized Solutions at Scale

 Creating customized solutions at scale has traditionally required large engineering teams to keep up with the pace of development without sacrificing quality.
 In today’s volatile hiring market, businesses may be less able to invest in larger teams, instead relying on their existing teams to scale the value of their solutions to a greater number of customers.
 Low-code software testing solutions now make this previously impossible concept achievable.
 As technology further trends towards agility and adaptability, small and large DevOps teams can rely on these solutions for a more efficient development process.

 About the Author

-Mav Turner is SVP of Product at Tricentis.
+Mav Turner is SVP of Product to CTO of DevOps at Tricentis.
 Tricentis is a global leader in enterprise continuous testing.
 The Tricentis AI-powered, continuous testing platform provides a new and fundamentally different way to perform software testing.
 An approach that’s totally automated, fully codeless, and intelligently driven by AI.
 It addresses both agile development and complex enterprise apps, enabling enterprises to accelerate their digital transformation by dramatically increasing software release speed, reducing costs, and improving software quality.
 Widely credited for reinventing software testing for DevOps, cloud, and enterprise applications, Tricentis has been recognized as a leader by major industry analysts, including Forrester, Gartner, and IDC.

 Featured image: ©ZinetroN